platformio/platformio-docs/frameworks/pumbaa.rst

 :Configuration:
   :ref:`projectconf_env_framework` = ``pumbaa``

 Pumbaa is Python on top of Simba.
-The implementation is a port of MicroPython, designed for embedded devices with limited amount of RAM and code memory.
+The implementation is a port of MicroPython, designed for embedded devices with limited amount of RAM and code memory

 For more detailed information please visit `vendor site <http://pumbaa.readthedocs.org/?utm_source=platformio.org&utm_medium=docs>`_.